We invite students provisionally offered a place to study at Aston University for 2021 to apply for an Alumni Undergraduate Scholarship worth £5,000.

 A student who qualifies to be considered for a tuition fee loan and grants and loans for living costs from the UK government.
 The rules about qualifying as a home student depend on nationality, the immigration status of you and your family members and where you have all been living.

-- Why in the eligibility criteria is the household income set at £18,000
+- Why is the eligibility criteria is the household income set at £25,000

 We have a very finite number of scholarships, therefore we want to prioritise these scholarships to those who it could benefit the most.